 The vast majority of businesses will suffer from cash-flow problems at one point or another so this is certainly nothing new.
 However, that doesn’t stop it being a very serious situation.

 All it takes, as in this case, is the loss of a key customer for there to be more money going out of the business than there is coming in.
-In many cases, this is a short-term issue that can be quickly resolved by replacing the missing customer.
+In many cases, this is a short-term cash flow issue that can be quickly resolved by replacing the missing customer.
 However, your suppliers and other creditors will still need to be paid.

 They may agree to extend their payment terms from 30 to 60 days, but if you’re still late to pay then alarm bells will start to ring.
 As a limited company director or business owner, you need to consider your situation carefully at this point, as well as becoming well informed about your responsibilities.

-It’s essential you act quickly to resolve this situation, but what can you do?
+It’s essential company directors act quickly to resolve this situation, but what can you do?

 (1) Should you Stop Trading?